jackyhuynh/Cyberwarfare/README.md

 - [Onion Routing and TOR (Part 1): Motivation and Introduction](https://www.youtube.com/watch?v=l5FRYpPwpJ0)
 - [How to use Tor Browser | Tor Tutorial part 1](https://www.youtube.com/watch?v=yveTy-mf3u8)
 - [USB thumb-drive attack](https://www.youtube.com/watch?v=t9C6tXQg0vg)
+#### Network Defense in Depth:
+Effective defenses for networks typically require multiple layers of technologies, processes, procedures, awareness, and training, which operate in layers to provide defense in depth.
+Network defense in depth must focus on attacks from:
+- Outside a network
+- Trusted systems allowed to connect to the network or which may be compromised and then used to attack the network from the inside
+- Coworkers or trusted network or system administrators Layered defenses in a network design allow defenders to deal with a breach more effectively by using additional defenses to prevent the attack from making further progress.
+It allows them to detect the attack and react appropriately.
+Layered defenses are an expected part of almost any network design.
+Click on each topic to learn more.

 ## Discussion:
 ### The Differences in Cyberwarfare Attackers: